vfarcic/vfarcic.github.io/devops23/ingress-demo.md

 ---

-* We retrieved the IP/address and the port of the UI
+* We retrieved the port of the UI

 ## Services Deficiencies